 During an auction, there’s usually one key person who often goes unnoticed: the assistant who actually holds the items that are up for grabs.
 According to Simply Hired, the job nets an average salary of $33,000—but we found part-time work advertised on sites like snagajob.com and artjobs.com.

 Independent field inspectors essentially perform drive-by property checks, then take photos and fill out forms to verify the condition of a property.
 Easy enough, right?
 The best part: According to Drive-By Profits, you can earn between $25 and $50 per job—which takes just about half an hour to complete.
 Look for postings on job sites like Monster.com.

 Professional food tasters can rake in $30,000 or more per year—but before you rush to sign up, know that it’s not all gourmet.
 The not-always-glamorous job may have you sampling frozen meals or even fast food, depending on the case.
-You can find jobs through universities with specialty programs like North Carolina State or at laboratories like the National Food Lab in California or companies like Food Perspectives, Inc.
+You can find jobs through universities with specialty programs like North Carolina State or at laboratories like the National Food Lab in California.

 For non-foodies, giving products a test run is another option.
 PCR Global Product Testing pays testers in the U.S. and U.K. for cosmetic reviews.
 Job sites like Indeed and Glassdoor also have regular postings for product testing gigs, including some recently that ranged from testing lawnmowers to power tools to PC software.